TsKyrk/pyexewrap/README.md

 - Setup a context menu item "Bypass pyexewrap" to allow bypassing the tool on script that is not enhanced with a shebang line (no added value at the moment imo).
 - Automate unit tests so that the tool could be tested agains multiple versions of python.
 - Add a version number (no added value at the moment imo).
+- Get rid of the (ugly) monkey-patching fix
+- Fix compatibility issue with Python 3.8.10 (stop using | for merging dicts)
+- Test the tool with older versions of python

 # Contributions
 I am a newbie to python.
 Your contributions would be greatly appreciated.
 Feel free to copy the project.